 Vocabulary plays a critical role in reading achievement.
 Research has shown that more than half the variance in students’ reading comprehension scores can be explained by the depth and breadth of their vocabulary knowledge—and these two vocabulary factors can even be used to predict a student’s reading performance.7

 Similarly, students with the lowest vocabulary scores were those who were in the bottom quarter (at or below the 25th percentile) in reading comprehension.8 This means those additional 12 million words could potentially have a huge impact on student success.

-The answer seems clear.
-We need to make increasing reading practice a top priority for all students in all schools.
-Making reading practice a system-wide objective may be one of the most important things we can do for our students’ long-term outcomes, especially when we combine it with high-quality instruction and effective reading curricula.
+Making daily reading practice a system-wide objective may be one of the most important things we can do for our students’ long-term outcomes, especially if we combine daily reading with high-quality instruction and effective reading curricula.

 However, not all reading practice is built the same.
 Quantity matters, but so does quality.
-In the next post in this series, we explore how you can ensure your students are getting the most out of every minute of reading practice.
+In the next post in this series, we explore how you can ensure your students are getting the most out of every minute of daily reading practice.